ljbade/wolf4sdl/README.txt

 To play Wolfenstein 3D with Wolf4SDL, you just have to copy the original WL6 files into the same directory as the Wolf4SDL executable.
-If you want to use Wolf4SDL with the shareware version (tested) or with Spear (currently broken), you can compile Wolf4SDL with other defines at the beginning of "wl_def.h".
+If you want to use Wolf4SDL with the shareware version (tested) or with Spear (tested), you can compile Wolf4SDL with other defines at the beginning of "wl_def.h".

 Compiling from source: